kevinyswong/kevinyswong.github.io/index.md

 don't notice the wrinkles accumulating on the face.
-If you say race is not a problem and you are not white, consider what will happen when white Hispanics start voting like whites, Blacks push for expanding affirmative action, Asians insist on maintain policing.
+If you say race is not a problem and you are not white, consider what will happen when white Hispanics start voting like whites, Blacks push for expanding affirmative action, Asians insist on maintaining policing.
 What will become of race then?
 Time will tell, but perhaps it'll only be a problem when people remain walled up in self-interested isolation, but why not be spurred by the idea of trying something new?
 Why not?
 How many in the American heartland still conceive of New York as just the one in the past as sung by
 <a href="https://www.youtube.com/watch?v=EUrUfJW1JGk">Sinatra</a>
 without also realizing there's also the modern ones by
 <a href="https://www.youtube.com/watch?v=QsZlY0Vz4-o">Jay-Z</a>